Dorian Gray (2009 film)

 Dorian Gray is a 2009 British dark fantasy horror film based on Oscar Wilde's 1890 novel The Picture of Dorian Gray.
 The film was directed by Oliver Parker, and the screenplay was written by Toby Finlay.
 Dorian Gray stars Ben Barnes, Colin Firth, Rebecca Hall, Ben Chaplin, Emilia Fox, and Rachel Hurd-Wood.
-It tells the story of the title character, an attractive Englishman whose loveliness and spirit are captured in a painting that keeps him from aging.
+It tells the story of the titular character; an attractive Englishman whose loveliness and spirit are captured in a painting that keeps him from aging.
 While he remains young and handsome, his portrait becomes tainted with every sin he commits.

 Dorian Gray was released in the United Kingdom on 9 September 2009, by Momentum Pictures, having competed in the Official Fantàstic Competition at the 2009 Sitges Film Festival.

 Plot

 When a naïve young Dorian Gray arrives in Victorian London to inherit an estate left to him by his abusive grandfather, he is swept into a social whirlwind by the charismatic Lord Henry "Harry" Wotton, who introduces Gray to the hedonistic pleasures of the city.
 Henry's friend, society artist Basil Hallward, paints a portrait of Gray to capture his beauty.
-Upon viewing the portrait, Gray makes a flippant pledge: He would give anything to stay young—even his soul.
+Upon viewing the portrait, Gray makes a flippant pledge; he would give anything to stay young—even his soul.

 Gray falls in love with budding young actress Sibyl Vane and proposes marriage.
 However, influenced by Henry and after a brothel visit, Gray leaves Sibyl.
 Heartbroken, the young woman drowns herself.
-Her brother, James ("Jim"), confronts Dorian and reveals Sibyl was pregnant with Gray's child.
+Her brother, Jim, confronts Dorian and reveals Sibyl was pregnant with Gray's child.
 Jim attempts to strangle Gray before being dragged away.
 Henry distracts Gray from his grief, and his hedonistic lifestyle worsens, distancing him from Basil.

-Gray finds Basil's portrait of him has become warped and twisted and realizes that his off-hand pledge has come true — while he stays healthy and whole, his sins and injuries manifest as physical defects on the canvas.
+Gray finds Basil's portrait of him has become warped and twisted and realises that his off-hand pledge has come true; while he stays healthy and whole, his sins and injuries manifest as physical defects on the canvas.
 When Basil repeatedly insists on seeing the portrait (which Gray had locked away in the attic), Gray reveals it to him and then kills him.
 Gray dismembers and dumps Basil's body in the River Thames, but the remains are recovered and buried.